jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 2
 What is the Internet?

 - The internet is a network of networks.
-In includes all of the physical devices (e.g., cables, routers, servers, computers, etc.) and the protocols which enable the sharing of information between computers.
+It includes all of the physical devices (e.g., cables, routers, servers, computers, etc.) and the protocols which enable the sharing of information between computers.

 ---